 Customers might drive all the way to a store just to find out that the order could not be fulfilled due to lack of local inventory, or to find out that the order had the wrong product mix.
-Other customer complaints have to do with long lines and difficulty to find where the pick-up spot is located at the store.
+Other customer complaints have to do with long lines and difficulty finding where the pick-up spot is located at the store.

 We like to think of BOPIS as the customer experience side of BOSS (Buy-Online-Ship to-Store).
-BOSS is the backend methodology behind BOPIS, where in the ideal world, online stores never run out of inventory.
+BOSS is the backend methodology behind BOPIS, wherein the ideal world, online stores never run out of inventory.
 There are processes in the backend which ensure physical stores are fulfilled with the items they need and the BOPIS orders will be consequently fulfilled no matter what.

 At the end of the day, offering BOPIS boils down to a strategic decision that has to be made at the company management level, looking at potential ROI figures and the competition in general.